Discover Rethymnon’s Old City by following its flavors and tastes. The Gourmet Rethymno Food Tour by Night is the best way to sample Cretan recipes!

 - Price Per Person min 2 people

-We will be standing next to the statue of a soldier in the middle of Eleftherias Square at 12:00 PM
+Our guide will be standing next to the statue of a soldier in the middle of Eleftherias Square at 9:00 AM

 Eleftherias Square is the main square of Heraklion, near the Archaeological Museum and opposite the Astoria Hotel.